 The Visalia campus has more than 5,200 students, all of whom are 100% full-time students.
 Of these students, about 78% belong to minority groups, but most of them are Hispanics.
 The 78% Hispanic population rate is higher than California’s 75% average.
 Emphasis must be made that the student population has increased by nearly 230% in the last five years.

 In terms of faculty diversity, SJVC Visalia also has quite a diverse faculty.
-Of 165 full-time tenured faculty, about 46% identify as white, while 29.7% were Hispanics.
-More than 5% were black/African Americans, over 8% have Asian heritage, and 3.4% were Native Hawaiian/Pacific Islander.
+Of 165 full-time tenured faculty, about 46% identify as white, while 29.7% are Hispanics.
+More than 5% were black/African Americans, over 8% had Asian heritage, and 3.4% were Native Hawaiian/Pacific Islander.

 SJVC launched a 4-year project to determine its institutional core values, and it was revealed that diversity was among its core values.
 Since the majority of its students are minorities, it makes sense, too, to say that SJVC’s DNA has diversity written all over it.

-And it becomes evident in the active role that SJVC’s diversity, equity, and inclusion committee play to promote these ideals in the campus and its organizations.
+It becomes evident in the active role that SJVC’s diversity, equity, and inclusion committee plays in promoting these ideals in the campus and its organizations.
 Beyond race, SJVC also values diversity in terms of gender, particularly in creating safe spaces for its LGBTQ students, faculty, and staff.
 Every campus makes it safe for members of the LGBTQ community to talk about their unique issues.

 SJVC takes pride in the successes enjoyed by its students and graduates in the job market.
 Because of the skyrocketing demand for skilled trades, an SJVC certificate or diploma is a ticket to a better life for most graduates.